EmiFX/EmiFX/README.md

 ## hello 👋
-my name is emiliano ahumada, but you can just call me emi. <br>
+my name is cesar emiliano ahumada, but you can just call me emi. <br>
 i'm an engineering student currently studying cybernetic electronics engineering at cetys university

 ## tools used